Skip to main content

 The Impact of Selling Price on the Time to Sell a Business

-Selling a business today has undoubtedly become more challenging and time-consuming compared to a decade ago.
-Let’s delve into the factors behind this shift.
+The process of selling a business in today’s market has undeniably become more intricate and time-intensive compared to a decade ago.
+Let’s examine the key factors driving this transformation.

 Variable #1: The Selling Price